sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 You can build precisely targeted segments by using multiple conditions to filter your contacts.
 The previous example is among the simplest segments possible using Marketing Campaigns.

-## Creating a segment with the SendGrid App
+## Creating a segment with Marketing Campaigns

-To create a segment, login to the Twilio SendGrid App, and complete the following steps.
+To create a segment, login to the Twilio SendGrid App and complete the following steps.

 1. Navigate to [**Marketing** and then select **Contacts**](https://mc.sendgrid.com/contacts).
 2. Click on the **Create** dropdown button, and then the **New Segment** option.